NjayGaringarao/open2e/INSTALLER.md

 # Open2E Installer (Inno Setup)

 This document explains how to build and operate the Windows installer powered by Inno Setup.
-It covers prerequisites, build steps, conditional local‑AI install, reinstall/repair, registry flags, and troubleshooting.
+It covers prerequisites, build steps, and troubleshooting.

 ## Prerequisites